 While working on @general-dexterity/cube-records

 , I needed a way to define[1] my domain-specific Cube models in a way that would provide type-safe autocompletion.
-The solution was elegantly simple: global interface augmentation.
+The solution was ended up pretty simple: global interface augmentation.

 export interface CubeRecordMap {